LCAD-UFES/dgfann_lcad/README.md

 In [1], we have used IARA (Fig. 1, above) to collect samples for building a training and a test datasets, T<sub>v</sub> and T<sub>c</sub> (see sections III.B and III.C of [1]).
 For that, we have set IARA to run autonomously in typical operating situations and logged data according with T<sub>v</sub> and T<sub>c</sub> descriptions, with k = 120 for T<sub>v</sub> and k = 40 for T<sub>c</sub>.
 The number of input-output pairs, n, collected for T<sub>v</sub> was equal to 5,366, and for T<sub>c</sub> was equal to 7,683.
 After data collection, each dataset was shuffled and split into two parts, (a) and (b), where (a) received 1/3 of the samples and (b) 2/3 of the samples.
 Part (a) was used as the test sets, T<sub>v</sub><sup>te</sup> and T<sub>c</sub><sup>te</sup>, while part (b) was divided into the training (2/3 of (b)), T<sub>v</sub><sup>tr</sup> and T<sub>c</sub><sup>tr</sup>, and validation (1/3 of (b)), T<sub>v</sub><sup>va</sup> and T<sub>c</sub><sup>va</sup>, sets.

-These datasets are part of this repository:
+These datasets are available in this repository and can be acessed in the following links:

 - [T<sub>v</sub><sup>te</sup>](dgfann_velocity/entradas/testes.train)
 - [T<sub>c</sub><sup>te</sup>](dgfann_aoc/entradas/testes.train)